 Best Day Trading Platforms in the UK

 We’ve compiled a list of the best day trading platforms in the UK.
-These are our top twelve day trading apps for buying and selling UK and overseas stocks and shares, exchange-traded funds (ETFs), investment trusts (ITs), contracts for differences (CFDs), foreign exchange (forex), options, and other trading products.
+These are our top day-trading apps for buying and selling UK and overseas stocks and shares, exchange-traded funds (ETFs), investment trusts (ITs), contracts for difference (CFDs), foreign exchange (forex), options, and other trading products.

 Please remember that when you trade, your capital is at risk.
 More than 65% of retail investor accounts lose money when trading CFDs with most of the providers below.
 You should consider whether you can afford to take the high risk of losing your money before moving forward.